hmatejx/vstr/README.md

 ## Notes

 - Registers are only modified once; the utility exits immediately.
-- If a game or program resets registers afterwards, simply rerun `VSTR`.
+- If a game or program resets registers afterwards, simply rerun VSTR.
-- On first run, use `/SAVE` to capture BIOS defaults for safety.
+- On first run, use /SAVE to capture BIOS defaults for safety.
 - Only tested on Toshiba laptops with CT65550/554/555 chipsets, but should apply to similar systems.